0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 Proofpoint researchers, who coined the term ClickFix for this tactic, reported that the initial access broker TA571 had been using it in phishing campaigns since March 2024.
 The scheme involved tricking users into copying and executing a command under the pretense of resolving an issue.

-In practice, the TA would send an email or attachment that, when opened, triggered a fake error message—often designed to resemble a familiar file type—prompting the user to follow the provided instructions.
+In practice, the TA would send an email or attachment that, when opened, **triggered a fake error message—often designed to resemble a familiar file type—prompting the user to follow the provided instructions**.
 But that was just the beginning.

 A year later, ClickFix has certainly evolved.
 However, in my view, it has merely recycled existing techniques, experimenting with different legitimate services that were already available.

-**By the end of 2024**, The term **DeceptionAds** was a thing, which (you can read it right [here](https://labs.guard.io/deceptionads-fake-captcha-driving-infostealer-infections-and-a-glimpse-to-the-dark-side-of-0c516f4dc0b6)) was a Ad-Networks As Enablers to `cloak` their intention and use it to spread the Malware
+**By the end of 2024**, The term **DeceptionAds** was a thing, which (you can read it right [here](https://labs.guard.io/deceptionads-fake-captcha-driving-infostealer-infections-and-a-glimpse-to-the-dark-side-of-0c516f4dc0b6)) was a Ad-Networks As Enablers to `cloak` their intention and use it to spread the Malware.

 ### Ads-Networks